JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 > * £0.8m for the demolition of Plot 18
 > * £2m to underwrite the cost of Plot 18’s planning application
 > * £2m to underwrite the design fees for phase 2
-> * £5.5m to construct the replacement facility for Ellison House (check that the DPA says NHHT should pay for this?)
+> * £5.5m to construct the replacement facility for Ellison House

 ![Extract from DPA](http://35percent.org/img/democostsdpa.png)